fristaildg/pedalboards/README.md

  - Add Custom Pedal feature
  - Add tour guide to bard page
  - Write tests
- - Add more info to the welcome page
  - Figure out how to add more pedals to the database / how to manage pedals database
  - Add user page
  - Fix Delete audio alert message